ujjwalguptaofficial/jsstore.docs/docs/tutorial/v2-to-v3.md

 }
 ```

+Another step is to change api `createDb` to `initDb` because in v3 createDb has been changed to initDb.

+For more help, you can take a look at our [examples](https://github.com/ujjwalguptaofficial/JsStore/tree/master/examples) which has been updated as per latest version.

 That's all you need to do & everything should work as normal.
+If you have any problem ask in our gitter group.